fritzdultimate/HighlightJSDemo/README.md

 # HighlightJS
-Script to hight HTML, CSS and JAVASCRIPT code snippet.
+Script to highlight HTML, CSS and JAVASCRIPT code snippet.

 ### For HighlightJS initialiation
 ```Javascript